Char Kukri-Mukri Wildlife Sanctuary

-Char Kukri-Mukri Wildlife Sanctuary (চর কুকরি মুকরি বন্যপ্রানী সংরক্ষণ অভয়ারন্য) is a wildlife sanctuary in southern Charfession Upazila of Bangladesh, located on Char Kukri Mukri island in the Bay of Bengal in the south of the country.
+Char Kukri-Mukri Wildlife Sanctuary (চর কুকরি মুকরি বন্যপ্রানী সংরক্ষণ অভয়ারন্য) is a wildlife sanctuary in southern Charfession Upazila of Bangladesh, located on Char Kukri Mukri island in the Bay of Bengal.
 The area of the sanctuary is 40 ha, and is elongated in shape.
 It is 130 km from Barisal town in the gangetic delta on the mouth of Meghna river.
 It is also called Charfasson wildlife sanctuary.
 Most part of the sanctuary is submerged twice in a day due to high tide and is covered with dense mangrove vegetation.
 The soil type is clay.

 Climate

 The rainfall is very high during the monsoon season, the recorded rainfall is 2790 mm round the year.
 The climate is hot and humid round the year.
 The sanctuary is dissected by 6 small Khals or creeks.

 History

 According to the local people the human habitation started on the island around 1930 during the British Raj.
 The Bhola cyclone which hit the Bangladesh in 1970 had swept the entire human population on the island.
 After the cyclone, in the year 1973/1974 people again migrated to the island and started fishing and cultivation.
 Bangladesh forest department started afforestation of many mangrove species on the island.